Ffionhaf96/Project-Milestone-1/README.md

 #### **Results**

-2 of the pages contained errors; 'Home' and 'Book Clubs'.
+2 of the pages contained errors: 'Home' and 'Book Clubs'.
+These errors were rectified and then passed the HTML validation.

 #### **HTML Validation After Fixes**